Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Payment-Token.md

 ## Tokenization with Charges Request

-The merchant can initiate create token request as a part of charge request in order to generate the token for the cardnumber.
-The token is saved in the database and used for future transactions.
+The merchant can initiate token request in order to generate a token for the payment source during the initial charge transaction.

 ---

-### Minimum Requirements
+### Requirements

-- `createToken`: *boolean* : *true*
+In additional to the minimum requirement for a charge request, `createToken` *true* needs to be sent in the `transactionDetails` object.

 ---